 Short-term Care: ER Visits

-This datapoint measures the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
+This indicates the number of times residents are sent to the emergency room per thousand days of short-term care.

 Short-term Care: Facilitates Functional Improvement

 In Symphony Tri-Cities, 77.57% Percentage of Resident